Kota Ibushi: Golden☆Lovers reunion (2017–2019)

 On June 20, NJPW announced Ibushi, under his real name, as a participant in the 2017 G1 Climax.
 NJPW billed this as Ibushi's return to the company after two and a half years, not acknowledging his stint as Tiger Mask W. Ibushi finished the tournament on August 11 with a record of five wins and four losses, failing to advance from his block.
 On November 5 at Power Struggle, Ibushi unsuccessfully challenged Hiroshi Tanahashi for the IWGP Intercontinental Championship.
 On January 4, 2018, Ibushi defeated Cody at Wrestle Kingdom 12.
 It had been previously billed as a title match for Cody's ROH World Championship, but Cody lost it to Dalton Castle, before he had the chance to defend it at Wrestle Kingdom 12.
 At New Year Dash!!
 2018, Ibushi was attacked by Cody after losing a match to Bullet Club, but leader Kenny Omega stopped him from doing so.
 At The New Beginning in Sapporo, Ibushi returned the favor, saving Omega, who was involved in an altercation with other Bullet Club members Cody and Hangman Page.
 In doing so, they reunited the Golden☆Lovers tag-team for the first time since 2014.

 On night two of Honor Rising, the Golden☆Lovers won their return match as a team against Cody and Marty Scurll.
 After the match, Ibushi and Omega were confronted by the Young Bucks and challenged to a match at Strong Style Evolved on March 25.
 At the event, the Golden☆Lovers defeated the Young Bucks.
 Although Ibushi would later become a regular in Bullet Club tag matches during the Road to Wrestling Dontaku tour in April and May 2018, he was not considered a member of the faction.
 On June 9 at Dominion in Osaka-jo Hall, Ibushi was in Omega's corner, as he defeated Kazuchika Okada for the IWGP Heavyweight Championship.
 After the match, Ibushi, Omega and the Young Bucks all embraced in the ring, and formed a new sub-group called The Golden☆Elite.

-Ibushi then participated in the 2018 G1 Climax, finishing with a record of 6 wins and 3 losses, tied for top of his block.
-He proceeded to the finals due to a victory in his final block match against IWGP Heavyweight Champion and Golden☆Lovers partner Kenny Omega.
+Ibushi then participated in the 2018 G1 Climax, finishing with a record of six wins and three losses, tied for top of his block.
+He proceeded to the finals due to a victory in his final block match against Omega.
 This would make Ibushi the first professional wrestler to proceed to the final of the New Japan Cup, Best of the Super Juniors and the G1 Climax.
-However, he lost the final to Hiroshi Tanahashi.
+However, he lost the final to Tanahashi.
 On December 9, Ibushi defeated Hirooki Goto for the NEVER Openweight Championship, but lost it one month later against Will Ospreay at Wrestle Kingdom 13.